stagedml/stagedml/README.md

   1. StagedML is powered by [Pylighnix](https://github.com/stagedml/pylightnix/)
      immutable data management library.
-  2. All addopted models and datasets are defined as a linked graph of [Pylightnix stages](https://github.com/stagedml/pylightnix/blob/master/docs/Reference.md#pylightnix.types.Derivation).
-Dependency resolution is done automatically by Pylightnix.
+  2. All addopted models and datasets are defined as a linked graph of [stages](https://github.com/stagedml/pylightnix/blob/master/docs/Reference.md#pylightnix.types.Derivation).
+Dependency resolution is done automatically.
   3. Any stage could be deployed in one button click (here: by one line of Python code, not counting the imports).
 Example:
      ```python
      > from stagedml.stages.all import all_convnn_mnist, realize, instantiate, rref2path
      > rref=realize(instantiate(all_convnn_mnist))
-     # Train simple convolution network on the MNIST dataset
+     # ^^^ Train the convolution network on the MNIST dataset
      > rref
      'rref:2bf51e3ce37061ccff6168ccefac7221-3b9f88037f737f06af0fe82b6f6ac3c8-convnn-mnist'
      # ^^^ Realization Reference describes a folder containing checkpoints and training logs
      ```
+  4. StagedML attempts to re-use the already trained models whenever possible.
-  4. For every stage, user could access it's full configuration, including the configurations of it's dependencies
+  5. For every stage, user could access it's full configuration, including the configurations of it's dependencies
      ```python
      > from pylightnix import mklens
      > mklens(rref).learning_rate.val   # Learning rate of the model
      0.001
      > mklens(rref).mnist.url.val       # URL of the dataset used to train the model
      'https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz'
      ```
-  5. StagedML evaluates configurations of **all** stages **before** executing all the builders.
-Thanks to it's `Lenses` and `Promises`, we could catch all the typo errors and a large portion misspelled file names.
+  6. StagedML **evaluates all the configurations before executing all the builders**.
+Thanks to this approach and equipped with `Lenses` and `Promises`, we could catch all the typo errors and a large portion misspelled parameter names and wrong system paths.
-  6. Users could overwrite stage's configurations by editing the source code!
+  7. Users could overwrite stage configurations by editing the source code!
      OK, also we could do it by re-defining stages in-place:
      ```python
      > from pylightnix import redefine
      > def _new_config(old_config):
      >   old_config.learning_rate = 1e-5
      >   return old_config
-     > rref5=realize(instantiate(redefine(all_convnn_mnist, _new_config)))
+     > rref5=realize(instantiate(redefine(all_convnn_mnist, new_config=_new_config)))
      > rref5
      'rref:1ece593a8e761fa28fdc0da0fed00eb8-dd084d4a8b75a787b7c230474549e5db-convnn-mnist'
      > mklens(rref5).learning_rate.val
      1e-05
      ```
-  7. StagedML supports non-determenistic build processes which means that we could train several instances of the model and pick up the best one to use in subsequent stages.
+  8. StagedML supports non-determenistic build processes which means that we could train several instances of the model and pick up the best one to use in subsequent stages.
      ```python